- Part List

 - Please, remember band isolation is not a problem for the triplexer design …you will get it simply turning LC trap inside the band.

-- The best possible Return Loss (SWR) and Insertion Loss are more difficult to achieve and these parameters are to pay attention to.
+- The best possible Return Loss (SWR) and the lowest Insertion Loss are more difficult to achieve and these parameters are to pay attention to.

 Triplexer converts a single feed line from tribander, multiband vertical or wire antenna into 3 independent bands allowing to transmit and listen on different bands the same time.